 Which Bluetooth tracker has the longest range?

-For raw Bluetooth detection range, Pebblebee Clip 5 leads with 500ft (152m) rated in open space and around 46m in our real-world outdoor testing.
-Apple AirTag 2 follows at roughly 60m outdoors.
-On the UWB Precision Finding side, AirTag 2 leads all competitors at about 18m.
+For raw Bluetooth detection range, Pebblebee Clip 5 leads with 500ft (152m) rated in open space, though real-world range runs far shorter.
+Apple AirTag 2 follows with longer range than the original AirTag thanks to the U2 chip.
+On the UWB Precision Finding side, AirTag 2 leads all competitors, with Apple confirming a 50% range increase over the original.
 The two metrics serve different purposes: detection range determines whether a passing phone picks up the signal; UWB guides you directly to the item once you're nearby.

 How far does AirTag 2 work for Precision Finding?